belveruski/usb/README.md

 # USB tools for Linux

-Scripts bash to automate the installation of several USB tools
+Scripts bash to automate the installation of several USB tools.